awlondon/primarydesignco-blog/_posts/2026-02-04-facts-anchor-us.md

 The result is a subtle inversion: facts are no longer the substrate upon which narratives are built; narratives become the filter through which facts are permitted entry.

-### The Asymmetry of Cost
+### Cost Asymmetry & Error Suppression

-One reason illusions scale so effectively is that the costs of being wrong are often delayed or diffused, while the costs of dissent are immediate and personal.

-Challenging a shared narrative risks social exclusion, reputational damage, or professional consequences.
-Accepting it carries little immediate penalty, even if it is false.
-In such environments, epistemic courage becomes irrational at the individual level, even if it is essential at the collective level.

-This asymmetry explains why belief correction is so rare in public.
-Revision feels like loss.
-Certainty feels like stability.
-The system quietly selects for those willing to trade accuracy for alignment.

-Importantly, this selection pressure operates across ideological lines.
-It is not unique to any political orientation.
-Wherever identity and belief fuse tightly, verification becomes costly.
-Wherever verification becomes costly, illusion becomes attractive.
+Illusions scale because dissent is costly and error is delayed.
+Challenging shared narratives risks social or professional loss.
+Accepting them carries little immediate penalty.

+Complex systems depend on error signals.
+Suppressing those signals does not eliminate error; it delays detection.
+Delayed detection increases failure magnitude.
+Shared illusions feel stable precisely because they mute correction.

+The moralization of belief accelerates this collapse.
+When beliefs become markers of virtue, doubt becomes disloyalty and inquiry becomes aggression.
+Values replace evidence, and dogma replaces revision.

 ### The Collapse of Error Signals